An easy but nonetheless scrumptious Southern side dish, learn how to make buttery fresh fried corn from start to finish.

 Here is our almost ready ear of corn.
 There are a few silks left on it that we need to get at though.

 Here is our corn.
 It wants to be cooked.
 It wants us to eat it.
-It wants to make us happy.
+And it wants to make us happy.

-I am using eight ears and it was enough for four of us to have generous helpings of.
-However, I could have used sixteen ears and we would have eaten all of that, too.
+I am using eight ears and it was enough for four of us to have generous helpings.
+However, I could have used 16 ears and we would have eaten all of that, too.
 I know I keep going on and on about that but I’m stressing a point here.

-Did I mention how much I love fried corn?
+Did I mention how much I love fresh fried corn?

 Mama likes to place her ear of corn in the center of an angel food cake pan and then cut the kernels off and scrape it.
 The center of the pan helps hold the ear and the kernels and scrapings fall right into the pan below.
 I would do this if I ever actually used an angel food cake pan enough that I didn’t have to go hunt it down when I wanted to shuck corn.
 Angel food pan = tube pan.